By Marcin Wojtyczka

 How to cope with heavy weather

 There are several proven storm tactics, all of which aim to reduce the strain and motion by pointing one of the boat’s ends (either bow or stern) toward the waves.
-No one tactic will work best for all boats in all conditions so you have to practice and work out a strategy that works best for you and your boat.
+No one tactic will work best for all boats in all conditions, so you have to practice and work out a strategy that works best for you and your boat and be ready to implement a variety of tactics.

-If conditions are wrong, or are forecast to worsen, do not go.
+If conditions are wrong or are forecast to worsen, don’t go.
 If you can avoid the storm, then do so.
 Stay in the harbour and enjoy time with your shipmates.
-Make sure your anchor or mooring lines are secure, read a book or brush up some sailing knowledge with your crew (e.g. COLREGs, navigation).
+Make sure your anchor or mooring lines are secure, read a book or brush up on some sailing knowledge with your crew (e.g. ColRegs, navigation).

-If your boat is threatened by a hurricane, strip all excess gear from the deck, double up all docking or mooring lines, protect those lines from chafe, and get off.
+If your boat is threatened by a hurricane, strip all excess gear from the deck, double up or redouble all docking or mooring lines, protect those lines from chafing, and get off.
 Do not risk your life to save your boat.

 Head for safe harbour